abscorpy/stardog/readme.txt

 CHANGES:
 since 0.2011.01.18:
+Adds stores to planets.
+When landed on a planet, you can trade with it.
+Each planet starts with a few random parts, and keeps any parts that fall into it from space.
+Currently, there is no money, so "trading" is more like giving and taking.
+Fixes several PartsMenu errors.
 Parts menu layout changed.
 Parts now drag and drop onto the selected part, like you would expect.
 Destroyer is longer.